IJSComplexMatter/cross-ddm/README.md

 # c-DDM triggering

-In this repository you will find code to accompany the article on Cross-Differential Dynamic Microscopy (DOI, link, itd.).
+In this repository you will find code to accompany the article on Cross-Differential Dynamic Microscopy (DOI).

 ### Summary